Rome is all about good food. There is an abundance of culinary delights that you must try.

 As main courses, you will find innards of lamb and poultry “Coratella”, tripe “Trippa”, sweetbread “Animelle”, oxtail in tomato sauce “Coda alla Vaccinara” and of course various preparations of codfish “Baccalà”.

-Very popular is the Sicilian cuisine, which is characterized by diverse cultural and religious influences, from the Greeks to the Saracens and the Normans to the French and Piedmontese.
+The Sicilian cuisine, which is characterized by diverse cultural and religious influences, from the Greeks to the Saracens and the Normans to the French and Piedmontese, is also really popular.
 In addition to a wide range of appetizers and main dishes, you will find a wide selection of desserts with a special ricotta, marzipan and candied fruits such as Cannoli or Cassata.

-Sicilian restaurants are not very widespread in Rome, while Sicilian sweets are available in many pastry shops.
+Sicilian restaurants are not very widespread in Rome, Sicilian sweets are available in many pastry shops instead.

-Pizze and Focacce are made of a yeast dough baked with high heat, a kind of freshly baked bread, with or without tomato sauce and mozzarella and various other toppings.
-The version from Naples is higher, made from a thicker dough, while the Roman version is very thin and crispy.
+Pizzas, focacce and pinsa consist of a yeast dough baked at high heat with or without tomato sauce and mozzarella and various other toppings, a kind of freshly baked topped bread, so to speak.
+The Naples pizza is taller, made with a thicker dough, while the Roman version is very thin and crispy.

-In Rome, sea fish is common.
+In Rome, sea food is commonly popular.
 Freshwater fish, especially trout, can be found in the hinterland, for example in Tivoli.

-In Rome, there are a lot of excellent fish restaurants and also fish shops, where you can eat.
+There are a lot of excellent fish restaurants and fish shops, where you can eat.
 In addition, there are restaurants specialized in crustaceans “Crostacerie”.

 The oyster situation is somewhat difficult.
 The supply of local oysters is scarce and the majority of the oysters have already traveled a long way.

 A challenge is the preparation of raw mussels, crustaceans and fish, which must be particularly fresh.